Menu

 Thanks for the kind words further ;)

-Maffin159 on Wed 26th Mar 2014 - 10 years ago
+Maffin159 26th Mar 2014 09:01 - 11 years ago

-Commented on Conscious by Emolyte
+on Conscious by MOONLYTE

 God this is good.

-I disagree with some of the comments here I love the structure, dialogue and story, and you should definitely NOT be in any hurry to change things here as its working very well indeed IMHO.
+I disagree with some of the comments here – I love the structure, dialogue and story, and you should definitely NOT be in any hurry to change things here as it’s working very well indeed IMHO.

 Instantly captivating, cool and original and an absolute breath of fresh air.

-Its well mixed and restrained although the suggestion of doubling the vocal might be a good idea.
+It’s well mixed and restrained although the suggestion of doubling the vocal might be a good idea.

 What could be nice is to re-sing some sections exactly the same but on a different note (a 5th or 4th or 3rd above or below) to create a simple harmony.

-Dont forget to really think about the lyric and story and reflect that in the arrangement.
+Don’t forget to really think about the lyric and story and reflect that in the arrangement.
 There is a little hiccup at 2.50 when the guitar doubles on the echo, and again when you take it out and go back to the single at 4.04.
-This might be fixed with a fade in rather than a hard start and stop.
-But as the lyric is false reality you introduce the idea that there is another level of being the dream world and its a nice idea to highlight these words by bringing in another level to the guitar or another instrument or voice at that point to show the listener you what you mean musically.
+This might be fixed with a ‘fade in’ rather than a hard start and stop.
+But as the lyric is ‘false reality’ you introduce the idea that there is another level of being… ‘the dream world’ … and it’s a nice idea to highlight these words by bringing in ‘another level’ to the guitar or another instrument or voice at that point to show the listener you what you mean musically.

 Illustrate the words with the music.

-I dont sing as well as you, so I over-cooked the vocals a bit on What Is Real Never Fades:
+I don’t sing as well as you, so I over-cooked the vocals a bit on What Is Real Never Fades:

 https://www.looperman.com/tracks/detail/153504

-by singing 6 times to thicken it up and I think it loses a little intimacy as a result, but play around with an additional voice in there, either as a double or a harmony, as JJWeeks says it still can be gentle even if you thicken it (..a little trick is that 3 layers together on the same note will fix the pitch variation, but 2 or 4 does notnot sure whyjust a trick used by violin players :).
+…by singing 6 times to thicken it up and I think it loses a little intimacy as a result, but play around with an additional voice in there, either as a double or a harmony, as JJWeeks says it still can be gentle even if you thicken it (..a little trick is that 3 layers together on the same note will fix the pitch variation, but 2 or 4 does not…not sure why…just a trick used by violin players :).

 The idea is brilliant.
-The post-apocalyptic, semi-conscious vibe is breath-taking and please dont do too much.
-It does sound like a kind of rock intro on first listen (we are waiting for the full rock bass / guitar / drums to crash inbut they dont and it would make it ordinary and like everybody elses music if you did that I think).
+The post-apocalyptic, semi-conscious vibe is breath-taking and please don’t do too much.
+It does sound like a kind of rock intro on first listen (we are waiting for the full rock bass / guitar / drums to crash in…but they don’t and it would make it ‘ordinary’ and like everybody else’s music if you did that I think).

 Keep it cool.
-Less is more, as they say, and overall a brilliant little track which more than demonstrates your creativity, uniqueness, nerve and talentto coin a phrase.
+Less is more, as they say, and overall a brilliant little track which more than demonstrates your creativity, uniqueness, nerve and talent…to coin a phrase.

 Fix that little guitar glitch I mentioned, have a quick play with the voice double, but I would definitely be tempted to leave it alone, keep it on the site, and quickly move on and do another song.
 It will give you a fresh canvas for a new idea and you have it in you to be brilliant I think.